sahulkrishan/android_device_oppo_common/README.md

-Common device tree for OPPO devices
+Common device tree for OnePlus devices

 Copyright 2014, The CyanogenMod Project